Facilitators and Barriers for using a Digital Medication Self-management System

 Funding: National Institute on Disability, Independent Living, and Rehabilitation Research

 Impact of Hearing Loss on Brain and Cognition in Older Adults

-This study is examining the cognitive and neural consequences of untreated mild-to-moderate age-related hearing loss in older adults.
+This study examined the cognitive and neural consequences of untreated mild-to-moderate age-related hearing loss in older adults.

 Neural Markers of Subjective Cognitive Impairment